jkomoros/adjacency-map/README.md

 ### Color shorthand

-Each of `NodeDisplay`, `EdgeDisplay`, and `EdgeCombinerDisplay` arguments have a `color` value definition.
+Each of `NodeDisplay`, `EdgeDisplay`, and `EdgeCombinerDisplay` arguments have a `color` (and sometimes `strokeColor`) value definition.
 In those cases, it's very common to have a single `color` ValueDefinition.
 If the value is a string, it is interpreted as being equivalent to `{color: STRING}`.

 ```
 {
     //...
     display: {
         node: {
-            //Equivalent to color: {color: 'red'}
+            //Both are equivalent to color: {color: 'red'}
             color: 'red'
+            strokeColor: 'red'
         }
     }
     //...